A Basic Pandas Dataframe Tutorial for Beginners

 What is Pandas Dataframe?

-Imagine that we have collected data in an experiment in which we were interested in how images of kittens and puppies affected the mood in the subjects and compared it to neutral images.
+Imagine that we have collected data in an experiment in which we were interested in how images of kittens and puppies affected the mood of the subjects and compared it to neutral images.
+After each image was randomly presented on a computer screen, the subjects were asked to rate their mood on a scale.

 Then the data might look like this: